 The Worcester District Medical Society offers a scholarship open to 2nd, 3rd, and 4th year medical students attending an accredited medical or osteopathic school.
 Awards are based on scholastic achievement, financial need and community service.
 The applicant must be a legal resident of Central Massachusetts.

 Each year the Executive Board of the Windham County Medical Association allocates a portion of their annual operating budget for scholarships to individuals who are from the county and are in their second or third year of medical school.
 Candidates applying for this scholarship must be enrolled in a U.S. or Canadian Medical School and have a permanent residence in Windham County, Connecticut.
 For additional information, please contact the Executive office of the WCMA at 860-243-3977.

-The Edith SeVille Coale Medical Scholarship is open to female medical students who have completed their first year of medical school.
+The Edith SeVille Coale Medical Scholarship is open to female medical students who will be entering their second or third year of medical school.
 The Scholarship was established to enable "qualified women students attend an accredited medical college or university, to earn a degree of Doctor of Medicine for the practice of medicine, surgery or medical research."